Stranger Takes Over Vacationing Family’s Home

-Family Returns from Holiday Travels to Intruder Living in Their House
+Family Returns from Holiday Travels to Find Stranger Living in Their House

 As if coming home after a vacation wasn’t hard enough, right?
 Imagine finding a stranger, like the wolf in Red Riding Hood who takes over grandma’s cottage, insisting that he lives here now and everything’s chill.